See answer

 People with eczema rashes on their buttocks have said that it’s one area that’s hard to ignore.
 “I wish there was a cure.
 My butt cheeks feel tight, dry, itchy, and burning, which makes sitting uncomfortable,” describes a MyEczemaTeam member.

 Eczema on the buttocks can happen only in that area, or it can be part of a larger flare-up all over the body.
-In addition to having eczema on the buttocks, members of MyEczemaTeam have said they experience boils and rashes on their legs and thighs and behind their knees.
+In addition to having eczema on the buttocks, members of MyEczemaTeam have said they experience rashes on their legs and thighs and behind their knees.
 For this reason, one member talked about avoiding shorts and skirts because they feel embarrassed by the rash and scabs on their rear and surrounding areas.

 Sometimes, the discomfort of eczema on the buttocks can be eased by making certain lifestyle changes.
 One MyEczemaTeam member, for example, discovered with the help of a specialist that their perianal eczema flare-ups always coincided with their menstrual cycle.